Akiyamka/fjson/README.md

 FJSON Specification
 ----
-Json based format for descriibing basic html forms
+Json based format for descriibing simple html forms

 ## Motivation
 The standard describing the html form in json format is useful for communication between the backend and frontend.